-Recently, in Los Angeles and Southern California, there has been a spike in home renovation and remodeling activity.
-With people spending more time at home, they are deciding to make improvements to their existing space, expanding their homes, or adding an ADU or garage conversion.
+In Los Angeles and Southern California, there has been a recent increase in home renovation and remodeling.
+As a result of people spending more time at home, they are electing to make changes to their existing space.

-Although hope improvements can be a great way to improve your space and add long-term value, the cost of remodeling can be significant.
-Some homeowners choose to use savings to pay for a renovation project, while others prefer to find a way to finance the construction with a loan that works for them.
+Remodeling can be an excellent way to improve your space and increase its long-term value, but it can be expensive.
+Some homeowners choose to utilize cash funds to pay for a home improvement project, while others prefer to obtain a loan that meets their needs.

-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we get inquiries every day about home improvement financing options for their renovation projects – here are some key points you need to know.
+Here at GreatBuildz, a free service that connects homeowners with reliable general contractors in Los Angeles, Orange County, Ventura & San Diego, we get inquiries every day about home improvement financing options for their renovation projects – here are some key points you need to know.

 Because the costs to renovate are significant, many homeowners will need to consider financing and loan options for their project.
 There are a number of options worth considering based on your specific situation, and fortunately, more and more lenders are offering home improvement loan products.
 Let’s explore the most common home improvement financing in Los Angeles and even a few ‘untraditional’ options: